Constraining Gas Mass Fractions in Galaxy Groups and Clusters with the First CHIME/FRB Outrigger

 \section{Results}

 Fig.~\ref{fig:burst1_dmicm} shows histograms of the DM estimates for halos along the FRB 20230703A sightline, scaled by redshift to the observer's frame.
-Fig.~\ref{fig:burst2_dmicm} shows similar histograms for the FRB 20230203A sightline, where for thick lines the ICM is centered on the optical center and for thin lines it is centered on the X-ray center.
+Fig.~\ref{fig:burst2_dmicm} shows similar histograms for the FRB 20230203A sightline using the optical center.
 The median DMs and their $1\sigma$ bounds are shown in the bottom three rows of Table~\ref{tab:clusts}.

-For WH24-J1218, the histograms are plotted separately for samples with $s_\text{max} < 0$ (``near side'', dashed) and with $s_\text{max} > 0$ (``far side'', solid).
-The line-of-sight distribution sampling results in a bimodal distribution of DMs, due to the relatively higher concentration of gas relative to galaxies.
+Depth sampling was done for WH24-J1218 and Abell 924, since the corresponding FRB host galaxies are members of these systems.
+This resulted in a bimodal distribution of DM, due to the relatively higher concentration of gas compared to galaxies in these systems.
 Intuitively, there is a peak in the gas density closest to the center of the ICM that boosts the DM when the host is on the far side, but not on the near side.
-We do this line of sight position sampling for ACO 924 and WH24-J1218, since the host is a member galaxy in each case, and report the median and upper and lower $1\sigma$ percentiles for each peak separately.

-We note that the uncertainties in halo masses lead to a considerable spread in the DMs, due to the impact parameter and integration limits changing (in units of $R_{500}$) with halo mass.
-This is especially true of the UPP-derived models, likely because those density profiles are much steeper than the mNFW model.
+In Table~\ref{tab:clusts}, we report the medians and upper/lower $1\sigma$ percentiles for each peak separately, and in Figs.~\ref{fig:burst1_dmicm},\ref{fig:burst2_dmicm} the $s_\text{max} < 0$ (``near-side'') and $s_\text{max} > 0$ (``far-side'') samples are histogrammed with dashed and solid lines, respectively.